interrogator/corpkit/README.md

 ```

 The output of a multiprocessed interrogation will generally be a `dict` with  corpus/speaker/query names as keys.
-The main exception to this is if you use `show = 'count'`, which will concatenate results from each query into a single `Interrogation()` object, using corpus/speaker/query names as column names.
+The main exception to this is if you use `show=C`, which will concatenate results from each query into a single `Interrogation()` object, using corpus/speaker/query names as column names.

 <a name="multiple-speakers"></a>
 #### Multiple speakers